NPAPI

-Netscape Plugin Application Programming Interface (NPAPI) was an application programming interface (API) of the web browsers that allows plugins to be integrated.

-Initially developed for Netscape browsers, starting in 1995 with Netscape Navigator 2.0, it was subsequently adopted by other browsers.
+Netscape Plugin Application Programming Interface (NPAPI) is a deprecated application programming interface (API) for web browser plugins, initially developed for Netscape Navigator 2.0 in 1995 and subsequently adopted by other browsers.

-In NPAPI architecture, a plugin declares content types (e.g. "audio/mp3") that it can handle.
+In the NPAPI architecture, a plugin declares content types (e.g. "audio/mp3") that it can handle.
 When the browser encounters a content type it cannot handle natively, it loads the appropriate plugin, sets aside space within the browser context for the plugin to render and then streams data to it.
 The plugin is responsible for rendering the data.
 The plugin runs in-place within the page, as opposed to older browsers that had to launch an external application to handle unknown content types.
 NPAPI requires each plugin to implement and expose approximately 15 functions for initializing, creating, deleting and positioning plugin content.
 NPAPI also supports scripting, printing, full-screen plugins, windowless plugins and content streaming.

 NPAPI was frequently used for plugins which required intensive, low-level performance such as video players, including Adobe Flash Player and Microsoft Silverlight, as well as platforms for web applications such as the Java Runtime Environment.

 NPAPI support among major browsers started to wane since 2015 and it was gradually deprecated over the following 7 years.
-With the advent of HTML5, all major web browsers have removed support for 3rd party NPAPI plugins for security reasons.
+All major web browsers have removed support for 3rd party NPAPI plugins for security and maintenance reasons.

+History

+The origin of the Netscape plugin API started not within Netscape, but at Adobe Systems as described in Mattias Andersson's book PDF Printing and Publishing.
+Adobe CEO John Warnock and Acrobat developer Allan Padgett had been looking for a way to take PDF beyond the desktop, and Netscapes release of Navigator provided an opportunity.
+Padgett and fellow engineer Eshwar Priyadarshan reverse-engineered the Netscape browser so that PDF files appeared as native web elements, opening inside Navigator when clicked.
+Their demo was presented to Warnock and Netscape CEO Jim Clark.

+And while Clark was eager to add "Allan's Hack" to Navigator, Padgett proposed an alternative: a plugin architecture such that any file type could be treated as a native format.
+Adobe engineers Gordon Dow and Nabeel Al-Shamma had recently added a plugin architecture to Acrobat to let 3rd parties extend PDF.
+Clark agreed and Netscape set off to design an API that would support the model.
+And while PDF was the first, later plugins like Macromedia Flash, ActiveX controls, and Java applets surely altered the Web landscape far more.